postsharp/Metalama.Documentation/content/conceptual/installing/register-license.md

 ## Registering a license key

-To register a license key for the current user:
+To register a license key for the current user, perform the following steps:

-1. Install Metalama Command Line Tools as described in <xref:dotnet-tool>.
+1. Install the Metalama Command Line Tools as outlined in <xref:dotnet-tool>.
-2. Execute the following command:
+2. Run the following command:

    ```powershell
    metalama license register <LICENSE KEY>